ibm-cloud-docs/schematics/cli-reference.md

 ```
 {: pre}

+**Example**

-**Example**: The sample queries.json file for payload and interactive mode.
+The sample queries.json file for payload and interactive mode.

 ```
 {